 MATLAB® provides special page setup options for printing from the Command Window and Editor.
+Page setup is not supported in live scripts.

 To specify page setup options for printing from the Command Window, right-click in the Command Window, and then select Page Setup.